rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 #### When I am using a volume, how can I know how much space I have left?

-You can verify a volume&rsquo;s capacity and available space using basic system commands available via their Cloud Server operating system:
+You can verify a volume's capacity and available space using basic system commands available via their Cloud Server operating system:

 -   In Linux CLI: From a terminal window, run the "df -h" command and